aws-samples/aws-mobile-appsync-chat-starter-angular/README.md

 1. Wait until the CloudFront settings are replicated (Status: Deployed)

 1. Access your public ChatQL application using the S3 Website Endpoint URL or the CloudFront URL returned by the `awsmobile publish` command.
-Share the link, sign up some users, and start creating conversations and exchanging messages.
+Share the link with friends, sign up some users, and start creating conversations and exchanging messages.
+Be mindful PWAs require SSL, in order to test PWA functionality access the CloudFront URL (HTTPS) from a mobile device and add the site to the mobile home screen.

 ## Clean Up

 In your project folder, execute the following command to teardown the resources deployed by the `setup.sh` script.
 Provide your account number and the ID of your AWS AppSync GraphQL API.
+This will DELETE all the ChatQL resources in your account.

 ```bash
 $ ./backend/teardown.sh